cseljatib/cseljatib.github.io2/mentors.md

 ## Mentors

-I had been fortunate enough to be able to work with remarkable professors and researchers that drawn a profound mark in the way I currently pursue my research activities and academic duties.
+I had been fortunate enough to be able to work with professors and researchers that left a profound impact in the way I carry out my research activities and academic duties.

 * *[Timothy G. Gregoire](https://environment.yale.edu/profile/gregoire/)*, Ph.D., Professor of Biometrics and Environmental Statistics, School of Forestry and Environmental Studies, Yale University, New Haven, CT, USA.
 Prof. Gregoire was my advisor during my doctoral studies at Yale, and always offered me a robust quantitative basis for understanding statistical inference and sampling.
 ---